 Who you should appoint, whether the document should come into effect right away or only spring into validity upon your incapacity are the sorts of topics you'll discuss with your lawyer during the estate planning process.

-If you're looking for guidance on this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about power of attorney’s you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.